 - Encourage management involvement in affinity organizations and outreach groups

-Diversity and inclusion happens from the top down.
+Diversity and inclusion happen from the top down.
 Encourage management to take part in diversity and inclusion activities at work with their teams.
-It will allow for bonding, and better understanding of their teams.
+It will allow for bonding and a better understanding of their teams.

 - Initiate corporate-wide culture change for diversity and inclusion

-In order to have a truly diverse and inclusive company culture, your whole company has to change to adapt with it.
+In order to have a truly diverse and inclusive company culture, your whole company has to change to adapt to it.
 Implement this change at a higher level, not just departmentally.

 Communication assessments are a great way to build better teams, as well as learn how to communicate with your coworkers and employees.
 A great tool for this is the Meyers-Briggs Type Indicator.

 - Recruit diverse workers

 Diversity Workshop Ideas: How to Plan and Facilitate